MARK WILLIS (Writer/Director)

 That same year, while working in the art and SPFX department on Robert’s first feature Scarfies, Mark conceived the idea for his first short film Splinter, which was completed in 2006, with funding assistance from Creative NZ.
 Since then, he had dedicated himself to furthering his skills as a scriptwriter/director and also establishing Pelham Films with his fellow film colleague Matthew Mawkes in 2013.

 Born in small town New Zealand, Matthew misspent his youth watching thousands of movies from all corners of the globe, developing a taste to make some of his own.
 In 2000 he arrived in Wellington, at the time fast becoming New Zealand's filmmaking capital.
 There he attended a crash course at Avalon Film & TV School before launching into producing short films, while also lending his time to anyone who would take him.

 In Wellington Matthew met Mark and started a collaboration that has led to the screenplay 'Blind Panic' and a company to produce it, Pelham Films.
-Matthew also has experience in events management and fundraising, including organising the largest book fair in Wellington, which regularly raises over $100,000 for DCM, a charitable organisation working with the homeless in Wellington.
+Matthew also has experience in events management and fundraising, and is always looking for opportunities to work on exciting film and TV projects.

 JEFF HURRELL (Editor)